For Kiernan Shipka’s Next Trick, She’ll Make Sabrina Disappear

 Advertisement

-In the show’s third season, which was released on January 24, Sabrina Spellman has gone from being a reluctant half-witch to embracing who she is in all of her devil-worshipping, hell-traveling glory.
+In the show’s third season, which was released on 24th January, Sabrina Spellman has gone from being a reluctant half-witch to embracing who she is in all of her devil-worshipping, hell-travelling glory.
 Shipka’s own increasing self-confidence on set mirrors her character’s story — minus, you know, the regular visits to hell.

 Yang Li Yellow & Black Check Bomber Jacket,